Ananias Dare: Historical explanations

 John Smith and other members of the Jamestown Colony sought information about the fate of the colonists in 1607.
 One report indicated that the Lost Colonists took refuge with friendly Chesapeake Indians, but Chief Powhatan claimed his tribe had attacked the group and killed most of the colonists.
 Powhatan showed Smith certain artifacts he said had belonged to the colonists, including a musket barrel and a brass mortar.
 The Jamestown Colony received reports of some survivors of the Lost Colony and sent out search parties, but none were successful.
 Eventually they determined they were all dead.

 However, in her 2000 book Roanoke: Solving the Mystery of the Lost Colony, Miller postulated that some of the Lost Colony survivors sought shelter with a neighboring Indian tribe, the Chowanoc, that was attacked by another tribe, identified by the Jamestown Colony as the "Mandoag," but whom Miller thinks were actually the Eno, also known as the Wainoke.
 Survivors were eventually sold into slavery and held captive by differing bands of the Eno tribe, who, Miller wrote, were known slave traders.
 Miller wrote that English settlers with the Jamestown Colony heard reports in 1609 of the captive Englishmen, but the reports were suppressed because they had no way to rescue the captives and didn't want to panic the Jamestown colonists.
 William Strachey, a secretary of the Jamestown Colony, wrote in his The History of Travel Into Virginia Britania in 1612 that, at the Indian settlements of Peccarecanick and Ochanahoen, there were reportedly two story houses with stone walls.
-The Indians supposedly learned how to build them from the Roanoake settlers.
+The Indians supposedly learned how to build them from the Roanoke settlers.
 There were also reported sightings of European captives at various Indian settlements during the same time period.
 Strachey wrote in 1612 that four English men, two boys, and one girl had been sighted at the Eno settlement of Ritanoc, under the protection of a chief called Eyanoco.
 The captives were forced to beat copper.
 The captives, he reported, had escaped the attack on the other colonists and fled up the Chaonoke river, the present-day Chowan River in Bertie County, North Carolina.